technobuddha/library/doc/modules/count.md

 ▸ **count**(`input`, `substring`, `__namedParameters?`): `number`

-Compute the number of times a substring occors within a string
+Compute the number of times a substring occurs within a string

 #### Parameters